pedro-abundio-wang/deep-learning/1 neural-networks-and-deep-learning/Readme.md

 - In NumPy, `obj.reshape(1,4)` changes the shape of the matrix by broadcasting the values.
 - Reshape is cheap in calculations so put it everywhere you're not sure about the calculations.
 - Broadcasting works when you do a matrix operation with matrices that doesn't match for the operation, in this case NumPy automatically makes the shapes ready for the operation by broadcasting the values.
 - In general principle of broadcasting.
-If you have an (m,n) matrix and you add(+) or subtract(-) or multiply(*) or divide(/) with a (1,n) matrix, then this will copy it m times into an (m,n) matrix.
+If you have an (m,n) matrix and you add or subtract or multiply() or divide with a (1,n) matrix, then this will copy it m times into an (m,n) matrix.
 The same with if you use those operations with a (m , 1) matrix, then this will copy it n times into (m, n) matrix.
 And then apply the addition, subtraction, and multiplication of division element wise.
 - Some tricks to eliminate all the strange bugs in the code:
   - If you didn't specify the shape of a vector, it will take a shape of `(m,)` and the transpose operation won't work.
 You have to reshape it to `(m, 1)`
   - Try to not use the rank one matrix in ANN